RomanLut/hx_espnow_rc/doc/mode_ble_gamepad.md

 # BLE gamepad

 Profile emulates BLE gamepad.
-Name is HXRCBLE.
+Gamepad name is HXRCBLE.
 Gamepad can be used with PC or Android.

 # Channel mapping